-Bylaws of the Village of Innisfree Library
+Village of Innisfree Library Bylaw 102-17

 26 (1) A board may pass bylaws for the safety and use of the library, including the terms and conditions under which:

 The public may be admitted to the building

 Public library property may be used or borrowed by members of the public

 Borrowing privileges may be suspended or forfeited

-a.
-The issuance of library borrowing cards
+Issuance of library borrowing cards

-b.
-The use of those parts of the library not used for the purposes of the library
+Use of those parts of the library not used for the purposes of the library

 Penalties to be paid by members of the public for abuse of borrowing privileges

 1. For the purposes of this bylaw:

 1.1 "Act" refers to the Libraries Act, Chapter L-11 and amendments thereto.

 1.3 "Borrower" and "Cardholder" refer to the person to whom a library borrower's card has been issued.

-audio recordings, video recordings, projected media, paintings, drawings, photographs, micro materials, toys and games, kits, CD_ROMS and electronic databases in the collection of the Village of Innisfree Library or borrowed by the Village of Innisfree Library.
+audio recordings, video recordings, projected media, paintings, drawings, photographs, micro materials, toys and games, kits, CD-ROMS and electronic databases in the collection of the Village of Innisfree Library or borrowed by the Village of Innisfree Library.

 1.6 Cardholder categories shall include the following:

 a.
-"Adult" means any person age 18-64.
+"Adult" means any person age 18-64

 b.
 "Senior" means any person age 65 or older